dvorakjt/vunity/README.md

 Vunity utilizies a websocket connection for signaling in order to establish a peer-to-peer connection via the WebRTC API.
 STUN and TURN servers are provided by [Open Relay Project.](https://openrelayproject.org/)

 ## Meeting Features
-User's media streams are shared with each other via t he WebRTC API.
+User's media streams are shared with each other via the WebRTC API.
 Users can mute their microphones and toggle their camera.
 The peers' data channels are used to allow for real-time text-based chat.
 One user at a time can share their screen.
 [Hark](https://github.com/otalk/hark) is used to detect speech events and notify the user when their peers are speaking (by highlighting their thumbnail and setting the large, central peer camera view to that peer's media stream).

 ![Homepage](./assets/vunity-meeting.png)

 ## Authentication/Security